Tennessee health and nursing center confirms 52 positive COVID-19 cases, 17 deaths

 ARDMORE, Tenn. – Officials at Elk River of Ardmore confirmed Monday that they have been dealing with a number of COVID-19 related deaths.

-Facility officials say they have followed the guidelines outlined by the Tennessee Department of Health.
+Facility officials say they have followed the guidelines outlined by the CDC and the Tennessee Department of Health.
 Officials said they have tested all employees on a weekly basis and that 100% of the patients have been tested over the past few weeks.

 Per the latest TNDOH report, there have been 52 patients that have tested positive with 17 deaths.